oleksandrbalan/modalsheet/README.md

 The `ModalSheet` Composable internally uses `FullScreenPopup` which is basically a window placed above the current window and allows placing Composables inside.
 Then `ModalSheet` adds swipe-to-dismiss, scrim and shaping to simulate bottom sheet behavior.

-The `FullScreenPopup` is public, thus can be used to create own "modal" Composables.

 ## Usage

 ### Get a dependency